-Disney Plus is now live in the US, Canada, the Netherlands, Australia, New Zealand, and Puerto Rico.
-If you are a Star Wars fan, there’s good news: You can stream nearly every feature film in the space fantasy series with a Disney Plus subscription.
+Disney Plus is now live in many parts of the world.
+If you are a Star Wars fan, there’s good news: You can stream every feature film in the space fantasy series with a Disney Plus subscription.
 Soon, all of the Star Wars movies will be on the service.
 But which Disney Plus Star Wars movies are the best?

 With that in mind, here are our picks for the best Disney Plus Star Wars movies.

 Editor’s Note: We will be updating this list as more Disney Plus Star Wars movies are added to the service.

 1. Star Wars Episode IV: A New Hope

 George Lucas might have thought he was making a kids movie when he thought up Star Wars.
 In the end, the release of this film in 1977 transcended all genres and ages.
 At its core, this is a space fantasy tale of a farm boy, Luke Skywalker, who dreamed of leaving his home for adventure.

 Lucas’ original film has humor, action, and suspense.
 It also had visual effects that were years ahead of every other sci-fi movie, which made this tale of galactic conflict even more real to an audience.

 This version of A New Hope is the 1997 “Special Edition” version with unwanted and distracting new effects and sequences.
 Despite this, and also the new “Macklunkey” edit of the Han Solo-Greedo shootout, it’s still an all-time classic.

 2. Star Wars Episode V: The Empire Strikes Back